made-ml-in-prod-2021/novokolg/ml_project/README.md

 #### Predict
 For prediction for new dataset, please provide dataset path and which model to use by setting model configuration path

-python python predict_pipeline.py --data_path data/raw/heart.csv --config_path configs/train_config.yaml
+python predict_pipeline.py --data_path data/raw/heart.csv --config_path configs/train_config.yaml

 ####Project Organization